 "If you have intermediate-risk prostate cancer and you are being treated with radiation, it will probably become standard treatment to have a short course of hormone treatment with that," Shipley says.

 More than 240,000 U.S. men will be diagnosed with prostate cancer in 2011.
 Nine out of 10 will be diagnosed when the disease is in early stages, the researchers say.

 The study is published in The New England Journal of Medicine.

 Radiation vs. Combination Therapy

-Shipley and colleagues enrolled nearly 2,000 men who were judged to be at low, intermediate, or high risk of disease progression.
+Shipley and colleagues enrolled nearly 2,000 men with an age range of 47 to 91 who were judged to be at low, intermediate, or high risk of disease progression.
 The study began in 1994 and the median follow-up period was 9.1 years (half were followed longer, half less).
 All men had early-stage tumors when diagnosed.